 Many women wonder whether there is a risk of their baby drowning if they give birth in water but it is very unlikely to happen.

-Babies do not breathe when they are in the womb because they get oxygenated blood from their mum through the placenta.
-When they are born in water, it is as if they are still in the womb until they take their first breath of air.
-When a baby comes from water (in the womb) into water (in the birth pool), the lungs remain collapsed and no water can enter.
+Babies do not need to breathe when they are in the womb because they get oxygen from the blood that comes from their mum through the placenta.
+When they are born in water, their body behaves as if they are still in the womb until they take their first breath of air, at which point their lungs open up.
+As a baby comes from water (in the womb) into water (in the birth pool), the lungs are not open and no water can enter.

-After your baby is born in the water, you will bring them to the surface slowly (your midwife will help if you need it).
-Your baby will only be under water for a short time and won’t take a breath until they are out of the water because of their natural ‘dive reflex’.
-The dive reflex makes sure your baby’s airways stay closed under water.
+After your baby is born in the water, you and your midwife will bring them to the surface slowly.
+Your baby will only be under water for a short time and won’t take a breath until they are out of the water.

 - At home, with a hired birthing pool